yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/basics.md

 The halfedge mesh is a powerful and flexible data structure for representing oriented, manifold polygonal meshes, and is the core data structure in geometry-central.

 The halfedge mesh has several key advantages over other data structures, most notably that all adjacent-neighborhood traversals can be implemented in constant time, without the use of any variably-sized neighbor lists.
 Furthermore, common mutation operations like edge splits and vertex insertions can be performed in constant time.
+This halfedge mesh implementation furthermore stores all elements in contiguous buffers of memory, which makes it fast (see [internals](internals.md) for implementation details).

 As the name suggests, the primary type in a halfedge mesh is a _halfedge_, in addition to the usual _vertex_, _edge_ and _face_ types.
 A halfedge is a directed edge incident on a face, as shown below.
 Two halfedges, oriented in opposite directions, make up each edge in the mesh.
 Each halfedge has relationships with five adjacent elements: